DFKI-NLP/kibad-llm/README.md

 dataset.predictions.file=path/to/predictions.jsonl
 ```

-This uses uses `data/interim/faktencheck-db/faktencheck-db-converted_2025-11-05.jsonl` as default reference data and calculates micro averaged precision, recall and F1-score for all fields in the Faktencheck database (i.e., `metric=f1_micro`, see [configs/metric/f1_micro.yaml](./configs/metric/f1_micro.yaml) for details).
+Per default, this uses `dataset=faktencheck_predictions_with_references` with `data/interim/faktencheck-db/faktencheck-db-converted_2025-11-05.jsonl` as reference data and calculates micro averaged precision, recall and F1-score for all fields in the Faktencheck database (i.e., `metric=f1_micro`, see [configs/metric/f1_micro.yaml](./configs/metric/f1_micro.yaml) for details).
 See [configs/metric](./configs/metric) for other available metrics.

+To evaluate against a different dataset, e.g. organism trends, set `dataset=organism_trends_predictions_with_references`.
+See [configs/dataset](./configs/dataset) for available datasets.

 See [configs/evaluate.yaml](./configs/evaluate.yaml) for further information and options.